7 Mistakes People Make When Dealing With Back Pain

 Trusting In Medications, Hoping Issue Will Resolve.

-Often medication does play an important part on the recovery journey.
+Often medication does play an important part on the recovery journey but is not the answer

 Too Often Our Clients Tell Us That They Have Been Following The Advice Of A Friend Or Family Member To Manage Their Symptoms.

-I’ll be honest to effectiveness can really vary as often the exercises are incorrect and potentially harmful for that particular problem.
+I will be honest the effectiveness can vary a lot as often the exercises are incorrect or potentially harmful for their particular problem

 Rushing Back Into Activities Too Soon.